Affordable Care Act

 There are also new premium rating rules that limit insurance carrier flexibility in setting medical plan premiums in the individual and small group markets.
 Rates for a particular plan may vary based on only four factors, subject to state limitations:

-- tobacco use (but not more than 1.5x the rate of a nontobacco user).
+- Tobacco use (but not more than 1.5 times the rate of a non-tobacco user).

 HHS outlined an extended transitional policy that the states may choose to adopt which would allow individual and small group market insurers (who meet certain conditions) to offer coverage through October 2016 that will not be considered out of compliance with small market reforms.
 Specifically, under the transitional relief, the insurer will not be considered out of compliance with six specified reforms, including premium rating rules, guaranteed availability and renewability, coverage of essential health benefits, coverage for clinical trial participants, prohibition against preexisting condition exclusions and nondiscrimination in health care (except with respect to group coverage).
 States may choose to adopt the transitional policy for (1) the individual market only, (2) the small group market only or (3) for both markets.